mango7789/Computer-Vision-DATA130051/作业一/readme.md

     ```bash
     # use help to check the provided args
     python main.py test -h
-    usage: Train and test a three layer neural network on the Fashion-MNIST dataset test [-h] [--path PATH]

     options:
     -h, --help   show this help message and exit